hanwenzhu/dreamhoi/docs/installation.md

 Note that the directory `src/MVDream-threestudio/.threestudio_cache/` will be used for caching model weights (so faster read speeds help), which can take 2GB.
 The directory `src/MVDream-threestudio/outputs/` will store intermediate NeRF results which can take some space, and `smplify/` will be used to store results.

 ### Download SMPL models
-Parts of our code uses [SMPL](https://smpl.is.tue.mpg.de) and its derivatives.
+DreamHOI needs SMPL models its and derivatives downloaded from their project pages.
 Our paper presents results on the SMPL+H models, although you may also use plain SMPL models for our pipeline.
-We download these models (following their [instructions](https://github.com/vchoutas/smplx/blob/main/README.md)).
 You need to download the VPoser model and either the 3 SMPL models or the 2 SMPL+H models (or both) as below.

 ##### Download SMPL models
 From the “Downloads” page of [SMPL](https://smpl.is.tue.mpg.de) download “version 1.0.0 for Python 2.7” for male and female models.
 In order to download, you need to first log in and accept the license.
 Then download the gender-neutral model at [SMPLify](https://smplify.is.tue.mpg.de/download.php) “Downloads” page, inside `smplify_code_v2.zip`.
 Again you would need to log in and accept terms.
 You can use any one of the genders for our pipeline (see README).